IF-22

 iF-22, mislabeled as iF-22 Raptor, is a video game developed by American studio Magic Labs and published by Interactive Magic for Windows.
 The game was first released in 1997.

 Reception

 The game received average reviews.
 Next Generation said of the game, "There's a lot here for the casual pilot, and something for the flight fan, but for the hard-core sim purist, it's just not anything to shout about."

+The game shipped more than 400,000 copies.